-Lebanon girls lose big to Crest, but make strides
+Lebanon girls lose big, but make strides

 The final score was embarrassing, yes.
 It would have been to any group of competitors on the wrong side of a 55-21 loss to their arch rival.